 In Year 7, students develop fundamental scientific skills.
 They explore specialist equipment and measurement techniques as well as the way scientific experiments are conducted in a valid and reliable manner.
-Students also gain knowledge about a variety of areas of science including the particle theory of matter, separation techniques, energy conservation and transformation, body systems, resource sustainability and the rock cycle.
+Students gain knowledge in a variety of areas of science including the particle theory of matter, separation techniques, energy conservation and transformation, body systems, resource sustainability and the rock cycle.
 Each topic will be explored through the context of real-life applications.
 Your child's progress in Science will be assessed throughout the year using but not limited to:

-- Continual assessment of classwork and bookwork during the year - Practical work and projects - Online work, including lessons and quizzes on Stile - One major task per term, as outlined below
+- Continual assessment of classwork and bookwork during the year - Practical work and projects ٠ - Online work, including lessons and guizzes on Stile ٠ - One major task per term, as outlined below •